billhails/CEKF/docs/NAMESPACES.md

 `maybe:0(1)` where `0` is the namespace id.
 The print compiler could use this id to find the namespace in which to lookup the `print$maybe` function.

+## Phase 4

+Use of scoped types in pattern matching.